(This post contains affiliate links. Read my full disclosure.)

 If you’re up for it, you can read the interview in Portuguese, but Diego has also sent me the interview in English and let me reproduce it here.

 Today, on our Project Management Methodologies Series, we’re going to interview Elizabeth Harrin, from the award-winning blog A Girl’s Guide to Project Management.
 Elizabeth is the author of Shortcuts to Success: Project Management in the Real World and writes widely on the topic of project management for a range of publications.
-She is a PRINCE2 Practitioner.
+She first took her PRINCE2 Practitioner exam in 2004.

 Hello Elizabeth, thanks for coming, how are you?